shihan84/streamcontrol/docs/README.md

 Welcome to the StreamControl documentation!
 This comprehensive guide will help you understand, install, configure, and use the StreamControl streaming management platform.

+**Copyright (c) 2024 Morus Broadcasting Pvt Ltd. All rights reserved.**

+This software and documentation are proprietary and confidential.
+Unauthorized copying, distribution, or use is strictly prohibited.

 ## 📚 Documentation Index

 ### 🚀 Getting Started